 Knuffle Bunny Too by Mo Willems is a case of mistaken identity and a discovery of friendship.
 The book is charming for children and hilarious for adults.

 Pigs Make Me Sneeze! by Mo Willems cracks us up.
 Who knew Elephant was so dramatic?
 He’s convinced he’s allergic to his best friend.
 Is he?

 Lyle, Lyle Crocodile by Bernard Waber is a classic.
-He’s a crocodile who just happens to live in the bathtub of a townhouse on the Upper East Side of NYC. ???
-This particular storybook treasury is a tad advanced for a two year old.
+He’s a crocodile who just happens to live in the bathtub of a townhouse on the Upper East Side of NYC.
+This particular storybook treasury is a tad advanced for a two-year-old.
 He enjoys the three long and interesting crocodile stories, but what he’s really into at this age is the last story about Lyle taking ten dogs for a walk.
 It’s a counting primer that really suits a toddler’s fancy.

 Blueberries for Sal by Robert McCloskey is a also a classic and sometimes, I’m not sure why.
 A baby bear and a baby human mix up their mamas.
-It all works out in the end, but it’s a little scary!
-The lovely illustrations by the same illustrator as Make Way for Ducklings really do make the book indelible.
+It all works out in the end, but it’s a little scary.
+The lovely illustrations by the same illustrator as Make Way for Ducklings do make the book indelible.

 A Child’s Garden of Verses by Robert Louis Stevenson is the best book on the planet ever in the history of all time.
-I went ahead and hunted down the very version from Golden Books for my son that my mother read to me as a little girl.
+I went ahead and hunted down the version from Golden Books for my son my mother read to me as a little girl.
 It’s out of print, but Amazon has its ways.
-The illustrations in this version are really only important to me as I remember them like the back of my hand from my own childhood.
+The illustrations in this version are only important as I remember them like the back of my hand from my own childhood.
 The poems themselves have just as much impact if they are scribbled on a piece of paper.
 This is a collection of poems every child should be exposed to as they tap into what makes childhood so magical.